Connect with us

 Chinese solar firms are increasingly setting their sights on the Kenyan market in the wake of the rising demand for reliable, cheaper and clean energy in the country.

-Shenzhen Power Solution Limited and Guangzhou-based manufacturer of integrated solar solutions, Esavior are among top Chinese companies that have recently announced their intentions to expand into Kenya.
+Shenzhen Power Solution Limited and Esavior, a Guangzhou-based integrated solar solutions manufacturer, are among top Chinese firms planning to expand into Kenya.

 Susan Lee, vice president of Shenzhen Power Solution said Kenya presents a profitable and growing market for solar equipment as the country continues to accelerate the shift to renewable energy sources.

-“We are scouting for a Kenyan franchise to distribute our products that include solar lanterns, torches and solar study lamps,” Ms Lee said.
+“We are scouting for a Kenyan franchise to distribute our products including solar lanterns, torches and solar study lamps,” Ms Lee said.

 Esavior sales director Leo Leung said Kenya is a great market for solar systems as households and industries embrace cleaner energy sources.